ComposableFi/composable/rfcs/0014-flaky-and-brittle-effects-gates.md

 Describing how to make gates not flaky and not brittle are mainly out of scope of this RFC.

-Making process to handle large scale always flaky and always brittle solution considered is out of scope of current state.
+Making process to handle large scale always flaky and always brittle solution (non monorepo to speak or not automated or low engineering environments) are considered is out of scope of current state.

 ## Definitions

 [`Effect`](https://docs.hercules-ci.com/hercules-ci/effects/) [`gate`](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=azure-devops) is linter checks and automated tests which runs as part of CI before code modification applied to shared codebase or published to shared artifacts storage.
 This RFC concentrates on automated effects gates which are usually tests.
-So uses check, gate and test interchanbly.
+So uses check, gate and test interchangeably.

 [Flaky](https://docs.gitlab.com/ee/development/testing_guide/flaky_tests.html) tests is test which fails randomly on random CI job runs without changes in codebase it depend on.
 Same gate may run several times without any changes to gate or to dependant artifacts and yet fail with network, file system, permissions or any other errors sometimes.